AM I A CANDIDATE?

 You have tried other weight loss methods

 Such as changes in eating; behavior, exercise and/or drug therapy and you are still severely obese.
-Many insurers required you to have had 3 to 6 months of medically supervised weight loss.
+Many insurers require you to have had 3 to 6 months of medically supervised weight loss.

 Your activities are restricted

 You are restricted from performing routine daily activities related to work and family and your quality of life is seriously impaired due to severe obesity.

 You understand the surgery as well as the benefits and risks and effects after surgery.

 You are motivated to make a lifelong behavioral commitment that includes well-balanced eating and physical activities necessary to achieve the best results.